anko/eslisp/doc/basics-reference.markdown

 If you wish you could just write those as `a.b.c` in eslisp code, use the [*eslisp-propertify*][10] user-macro.

-For *computed* property access, omit the leading colon.
+For *computed* property access, omit the quote.

 <!-- !test in computed property access macro -->